 Recommendations?
 It is virtually impossible to recommend any particular make or model of racket, as it is a very personal, subjective decision as to what is right for any individual.
 However one thing that can definitely be recommended – is that when you find the perfect racket for “you” – consider buying at least one or two extra ones if you can afford it, so that you will have a spare, for when one is away for re-stringing.
 Please be aware if purchasing rackets online, that you buy only from reputable stores, as there are lots of FAKE rackets out there, branded with top quality names.
 Buyer beware!

-Where to get rackets:- Our head coach Russell Clarke will usually have some rackets available for purchase and can often source specific rackets for you at competitive prices.
+Where to get rackets:- Our head coach Russell Clarke will usually have some rackets available for purchase and can supply specific rackets for you at competitive prices, especially the Yonex brand.
 Please also refer to our Links page, which will have suppliers shown.
 If you are a Badminton England member, discounts are available on the Central Sports website.
 It is however often much better to buy locally where you can feel the rackets and perhaps try them out before you buy.

 Specifications – what do they mean?